DharmaFactory/Singularity/Role.md

 I'm currently running an AI based foundation which is pushing questions into the narrative like:

 Can we engage our children in new ways?
 Co-create pedagogical devices with AI, allow for emergent education and exploration?
 Can we remove our own egos?
+Can we remove our own fears?

 The aim of theory really is, to a great extent, that
 of systematically organizing past experience in